|

 BIRTH OF

-window during the year 1895, anyone and everyone who had tinkered
+about an eight-month window during the year 1895, anyone and everyone

-in the business of producing motion pictures, was
+who had tinkered in the business of producing motion pictures,

-now showing them.
-Even before the Lumiere's, Edison and Acres, Muybridge
+was now showing them.
+Even before the Lumiere's, Edison and Acres,

-had presented his movement of the human form and animal.
-Where to
+Muybridge had presented his movement of the human form and animal.

-show these news pictures of real life?
-The only buildings large
+Where to show these news pictures of real life?
+The only buildings

-enough and capable of holding the numbers of people wanting to see
+large enough and capable of holding the numbers of people wanting

 theatres. |